-- 8. What evidence is there that there would be robust student demand for the courses offered in the requested position?
+- 8. What student interest in the courses to be taught by the requested hire do you anticipate?
 Is this field experiencing increases or decreases in enrollment at Wellesley?
-In other liberal arts colleges?
-Nationwide? - 9.
-What trends in department or program enrollments (or in enrollments in cognate fields) justify an increase in the number of tenure-track FTE? - 10.
-What trends in the number of students majoring or minoring in your department/program and in the curriculum needed to support them justify a tenure-track FTE?
+At other liberal arts colleges? - 9.
+What trends in department or program enrollments (or in enrollments in related fields) support your request for a tenure-track FTE? - 10.
+What trends in the number of students majoring or minoring in your department or program support your request for a tenure-track FTE?